Lingnik/DIM-wiki/v4-Features.md

 ## Characters

 1. Quick switch between characters (1+ swipe or 2 taps);
-2. Character selection must be inline with character identity in Destiny (Emblem, race, gender, etc.);
+2. Character display must be inline with character identity in Destiny (Emblem, race, gender, etc.);
 3. Light level must be displayed (helps differenciate characters with same class/race/emblem).

 ## Items

 1. Item thumbnail must show elemental damage, upgrade completion and version;
 2. Player shall see what items are currently equipped/in his inventory;
-3. Player must be able to move and/or equip any items he possess;
+3. Player must be able to move and/or equip any items he possess.

-(Idea) Players could have "Favorite" items that are displayed first regardless of sorting.
+(Proposed) Players could have "Favorite" items that are displayed first regardless of sorting.

 ## Loadouts

-1. Player should be able to equip a configured loadout from the character view.
+1. Player should be able to equip a loadout from the character view.
+2. Player should be able to save/edit/delete loadouts.

 ## Search

+1. Player should be able to search item by name.

 ## Filters

+1. Player should be able to filter the items in the character view using different filters.

+(Proposed) Filters could be saved so that it can be re-used later on.

 ## Settings